 We invite you to learn more about our work to protect Maine’s North Woods and other natural areas, and to support our vital work for generations to come.

-Good afternoon Sen. Jackson, Rep. Dill, and members of the Agriculture, Conservation and Forestry Committee.
+Good afternoon Sen. Sherman, Rep. Edgecomb and members of the Committee.
 My name is Lisa Pohlmann.
-I am here today on behalf of the 12,000 members and supporters of the Natural Resources Council of Maine (NRCM) to speak in opposition to LD 269, An Act to Increase Opportunities on the Allagash Read More
+I am a resident of Jefferson.
+I am the Executive Director of the Natural Resources Council of Maine.
+I am here today on behalf of the 12,000 members and supporters of the Natural Resources Council of Maine in opposition to Read More

 Banner photo: Moose near Baxter State Park, by Gerard Monteux